 Electric currents applied to the carcase make the pH fall faster.
 It is not a tenderisation process by itself.
-In fact, if too much stimulation is used, the pH falls too fast resulting in heat-shortening.
+In fact, if too much stimulation is used, the pH falls too fast resulting in heat-toughening.
 There can be a number of electrical inputs on the slaughter floor, all of which need to be taken into account.
-For example, rigidity probes apply an electric current to the carcase to keep it rigid while the hide puller removes the hide.
-This in itself can begin to increase the rate of pH fall.
-When determining abattoir requirements to maintain the ideal pH-temperature window, the amount of stimulation is varied to meet the window specifications.
+These can include: